 Shelly & Bill Hickman – Originally a journalist for the Oklahoma Gazette (1999-2001) and OKC Business News (2004-2005), Shelly Hickman jumped up to Press Secretary at the Oklahoma State Department of Education (OSDE) for former State Superintendent of Public Instruction Sandy Garrett (2006-2011), and then to Director of Public Information and Community Relations for Norman Public Schools (2011-2015).
 In 2015, Hickman became the State Marketing and Community Director for Stand for Children, a national non-profit group pushing a progressive agenda for public education, with equity outranking all other concerns.
 She then went to work for EPIC Charter Schools as Managing Director of External Affairs and then Deputy Superintendent (2017-2021) to champion the conservative position of school choice.
 Currently, she is the Director of Operations at the coveted John W Rex Charter Elementary School.
 Her husband, Bill Hickman, practiced law at Hickman Law Group with Brad Clark, Joy Hofmeister’s long-time general counsel at the OSDE.

 Brad Clark - Former Special Assistant to Sandy Garrett (State Superintendent 1991-2011), then attorney with Hickman Law Group.
-Clark was also director of legal services and policy at the Oklahoma Public School Resource Center (OPSRC), an educational non-profit funded by the George Kaiser Family Foundation, Inasmuch Foundation, Charles & Lynn Schusterman Foundation, and Walton Family Foundation, before becoming general counsel for Joy Hofmeister at the Oklahoma Department of Education (OSDE).
+Clark was also director of legal services and policy at the Oklahoma Public School Resource Center (OPSRC), an educational non-profit funded by the George Kaiser Family Foundation, Inasmuch Foundation, Charles & Lynn Schusterman Foundation, and Walton Family Foundation, before becoming counsel under Joy Hofmeister at the Oklahoma Department of Education (OSDE)

 Hofmeister campaign (Friends of Joy Hofmeister) - In the interest of both optics and opportunity, Hofmeister sought the beautiful and media-connected, as well as the operators and education establishment, as an ongoing theme throughout her future career in politics.